coder/websocket/README.md

 Moreover, nhooyr.io/websocket supports newer Go idioms such as context.Context.
 It also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes to the underlying net.Conn.
-Thus it has to reinvent hooks for TLS and proxies and prevents support of HTTP/2.
+Thus it has to reinvent hooks for TLS and proxies and prevents easy support of HTTP/2.

 Some more advantages of nhooyr.io/websocket are that it supports concurrent writes and makes it very easy to close the connection with a status code and reason.
 In fact,